Apollo1840/machine_learning_theory/ml/supervised_learning.md

 In brutal force, we calculate all impurity gain of different feature and split combination.

 There are other tricks like:
-- Random: randomly choose feature (for RF)
-- Numerical trick: use Binary search; chunklise
+- for feature:
-- pre-selection: use important features only.
+  - use important features only
+  - random subset (in RF)
+- for split:
+  - use binary search
+  - chunklise

 #### Impurity measures
 - Gini score: := $1 - \sum_{i=1}^{C} p_i^2$